Jack Layton: 39th Canadian Parliament

-2008 campaign
+2008 election

 Layton started off the 2008 federal election campaign with a speech similar to that of US presidential nominee Barack Obama.
 Layton denied he was trying to draw comparisons with Obama, saying "I mean, I am a lot shorter than he is.
 He is a brilliant orator.
 I'm never going to claim to be that.
 But what I have noticed is that the key issues faced by the American middle class, the working people of the U.S. and their concerns about their families' futures, are awfully similar to the issues that I hear in Canada."
 Layton said that he has also written to Obama and Hillary Clinton saying that the North American Free Trade Agreement had hurt working people in both countries "and those stories have to be told."

 Layton, along with Prime Minister Harper and Bloc Québécois leader Gilles Duceppe, initially opposed the inclusion of Green Party leader Elizabeth May in the leaders' televised debates.
 Layton initially said that he was following the rules of the broadcast consortium, while NDP spokesman Brad Lavigne confirmed that Layton had refused to attend if May was present, noting that May had endorsed Liberal leader Stéphane Dion for prime minister, and arguing that her inclusion would in effect give the Liberals two representatives at the debate.
 Rod Love, former chief of staff to Ralph Klein, suggested that the Greens could potentially cut into the NDP's support.
 Layton's stance drew criticism from the YWCA, Judy Rebick, and members of his own party.
 Layton dropped his opposition to May's inclusion on September 10, 2008.
 "This whole issue of debating about the debate has become a distraction to the real debate that needs to happen", Layton said.
 "I have only one condition for this debate and that is that the prime minister is there."

 In October 2008, Layton posted an online video message speaking out in favour of net neutrality, torrent sites, video-sharing sites, and social-networking sites.
-In a separate interview he said that increasing corporate control "is very, very dangerous and we have put the whole issue of net neutrality right into the heart of our campaign platform", and that the Internet is "a public tool for exchanging ideas and I particularly want to say that if we don’t fight to preserve it, we could lose it."
+In a separate interview he said that increasing corporate control "is very, very dangerous and we have put the whole issue of net neutrality right into the heart of our campaign platform", and that the Internet is "a public tool for exchanging ideas and I particularly want to say that if we don't fight to preserve it, we could lose it."
 In the end, the NDP gained 8 new seats, taking its tally to 37.
 This result still left the NDP as Canada's fourth party, behind the Bloc Québécois with 50.
 The NDP managed to retain Outremont, held by Tom Mulcair, its only seat in the province.